wearepal/data-science-types/README.md

 ### Running CI locally (recommended)

-We include a script that runs the CI checks when a PR is opened.
+We include a script for running the CI checks that are triggered when a PR is opened.
 To test these out locally, you need to install the type stubs in your environment.
 Typically, you would do this with